Latin American teams take a grip on Brazil tournament

 The latter has now led them to shock wins at the World Cup in Brazil over Uruguay, semi-finalists in 2010, and Italy, champions for the fourth time in 2006.

 “Costa Rica prepared from the pre-season and today we’ve seen the results," Pinto said.
-"I’m not sure if I’m being daring but I think that in defence we had a perfect match.
-We’ve beaten... an Italy with marvellous and extraordinary players,”
+"I’m not sure if I’m being daring but I think that in defense we had a perfect match.
+We’ve beaten... an Italy with marvelous and extraordinary players,”

 Midfielder Celso Borges, referring to Costa Rica qualifying for the second round for the first time since Italia '90, said: “Let the people enjoy, because we’re going for more.
 We’ve tied our history but we want to be immortal.”